oumi-beep/module5/README.md

 ## Features

 - **Interactive Menu**: Browse and explore a dynamic, categorized menu with detailed descriptions of dishes.
 The menu is updated in real-time to reflect changes in availability.
-- **Online Reservations**: Reserve a table quickly with a simple, user-friendly booking system that ensures hassle-free dining experiences.
 - **Special Offers**: Discover exclusive offers and promotions, including seasonal discounts and meal deals.
 - **Upcoming Events**: Keep up-to-date with the latest events, live performances, and special gatherings hosted by the restaurant.
 - **Responsive Design**: Fully responsive website that adapts to mobile and desktop devices, providing a great experience on any screen size.